Micah-J07/Duplicator/README.md

 # Duplicator
-Minecraft mod that adds a block to duplicate other blocks (and items) because... well... why not?
+Minecraft mod that adds a block to duplicate other blocks (and items) because... well... why not? :boom:

 ## Hmm?
 ### But really why?